Lucía, Lucía: Production

 The film was shot over a period of eight weeks in and around Mexico City, as well as at the Puebla airport and the Sierra Gorda of Querétaro.
 In the United States the film was released under the name Lucía, Lucía, since the producers thought the name La hija del caníbal (literally, "The cannibal's daughter") would lead audiences to believe the story was about a cannibal.

 Reception

 Lucía, Lucía was not as successful as Serrano's first film Sexo, Pudor y Lágrimas.
 Its box-office output in Mexico was MNX$10 million (under a million dollars).
-In Spain it was released on November 21, 2003 in 100 theaters.
-In the United States it had a box-office output of $269,586 in just 50 theatres.
-The film is the 204th highest grossing foreign film in the United States.
+In Spain, it was released on 21 November 2003 in 100 theaters.
+In the United States, the film grossed $269,586 in 50 theatres.
+It is the 204th highest grossing foreign film in the United States.

 Accolades

 The film was nominated for the following awards: